traefik-plugins/traefikgeoip2/readme.md

   * refer to the Traefik configuraiton documentation for other orchestration frameworks.
   * contribute to this repository about configuraion for other orchestration environments.

+### Create custom Traefik Docker image

+!!! warning TO BE DEFINED

 ### Enable plugin in Traefik

 We recommend to use [official Helm chart](https://github.com/traefik/traefik-helm-chart)